Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 We make sure that by the time residents graduate from their sober living home, they are prepared to handle their own finances.
 Outside of the basic principles and framework for recovery, perhaps the most useful knowledge for an addict new to sobriety is money management.
 Money management refers to how you handle all aspects of your finances, from budgeting each paycheck to setting long-term investment goals.

-The key word there is budget.
-It is a foreign term to many addicts who probably associate it more with a truck-rental company than an invaluable skill to prevent them from wasting every hard-earned dime on skinny jeans and Starbucks lattes.
+The keyword there is budget.
 Budgeting is the process of creating a plan to spend your money.
 It is crucially important for establishing a successful and independent life when newly sober.

 long-term-sobiriety